autocme/SaaSSignup/replit.md

   - Form maintains all functionality while appearing as integrated part of Odoo's standard UI
   - Responsive design ensures form works properly on mobile devices within login layout
   - CSS styling optimized for login layout context with proper spacing and positioning
+- July 2, 2025: ELEGANT COMPACT REDESIGN - Complete form redesign for modern, professional appearance
+  - MAJOR REDESIGN: Created entirely new elegant and compact form design suitable for login layout
+  - Reduced form size to 420px max-width with smaller, refined field heights (2.75rem instead of 4rem)
+  - Implemented completely unique CSS class system (.j-signup-container, .j-signup-form, .j-form-input, etc.)
+  - All CSS uses !important declarations to ensure consistent styling across all Odoo configurations
+  - Enhanced account type selection with custom radio button styling and elegant hover effects
+  - Redesigned password strength indicator with thinner progress bar (3px) and compact requirements grid
+  - Updated all form fields to use placeholder-only design (no floating labels) for cleaner appearance
+  - Improved password toggle buttons with better positioning and subtle styling
+  - Enhanced phone country selector with custom dropdown arrow and consistent styling
+  - Streamlined dynamic fields section with simplified template structure
+  - Updated submit button with modern gradient design and subtle hover animations
+  - All styling guaranteed to work consistently whether website app is installed or not
+  - Form now appears more professional and suitable for business applications

 ## User Preferences